nervetattoo/jquery-autosave/readme.md

 These are the arguments that are passed to saving callback methods.

 * **options** _Object_
   An object of key/value pairs that may be used to configure the callback method.
+Everything supported by the [jQuery.ajax()](http://api.jquery.com/jQuery.ajax/) function is supported here.
+Additionally, you may pass a function to the `options.data` parameter to allow your callback method to take dynamically generated data (new data will be gathered upon every save attempt).
 * **data** _Object_
   The data gathered from the inputs.